 Bulldogs, Mick Jagger and your much-loved sweater that’s always within arm’s reach, all prove wrinkles are great.
 That's why, despite linen being notoriously prone to creasing, we think every crumple adds to its charm.
 Perfectly imperfect, each piece of our 100% linen range is individually dyed, laundered and hemmed for a rustic finish that makes our bedding truly unique.

 However, if you’re a stickler for polished perfection and a crease-free bed, our cotton collection is the one for you.
-The cotton plant yields fluffy clusters called bolls that once woven make fibres that are significantly finer than linen and can be woven together into higher thread count with many finishes from silky to soft, sateen to smooth.
-Unlike linen which softens over time, cotton is at its cushiest the moment it’s removed from the packaging.
+The cotton plant yields fluffy clusters called bolls that once woven, make fibres that are significantly finer than linen and can be woven together into a higher thread count fabric with many finishes from silky to soft, sateen to smooth.
+Unlike linen, which softens over time, cotton is at its cushiest the moment it’s removed from the packaging.

 Care and Cleaning

-Like all good things, linen gets better with time, and softer after each wash!
+Like all good things, linen gets better with time, and softer with each wash!
 For maximum snuggability, we recommend washing at a cool temperature with fabric softener.
-Then, get the bunting out because one of the best things about 100% linen is there’s no need to iron.
+Then, get the bunting out, because one of the best things about 100% linen is there’s no need to iron.
 Throw it straight from the line onto your bed and try and resist jumping in.

 Bang for Your Buck

-Cotton sheets are typically the cheaper of the two because it’s more widely produced and costs less to manufacture.
+Cotton sheets are typically the cheaper of the two because cotton is more widely produced and costs less to manufacture.
 Our flax is grown in France and finished and dyed in Portugal with the rest of our bed linen.
-However, it’s certainly a lengthy, labour-intensive process from picking the plant to packing.
-First, the flax is harvested, it’s then dried, the seeds removed, and the longest fibres from the stalk extracted.
+However, it’s certainly a lengthy, labour-intensive process.
+First, the flax is harvested, then it’s dried, the seeds removed, and the longest fibres from the stalk extracted.
 Finally, these are knitted together to form the textile.
 Linen is also the more environmentally friendly option, due to it needing little irrigation to grow.